henrywoo/Generative-AI-In-Action/source/ch6-llm/README.md

 ### Why most LLMs are decoder-only?

+LLMs are trained for generative tasks, where decoder-only model is a natural fit.
+Furthermore, decoder-only models have better **computation**, **parameter**, and **data efficiency** compared with encoder-decoder models.

-Decoder-only architecture has better **computation, parameter, and data efficiency**.
-With Encoder-Decoder, scaling involves more computation and dimension adjustment, making it harder to apply Scaling Laws.
-Decoder-only can do everything Encoder-Decoder can, with higher parameter efficiency.
-Tasks like fill-in-the-blank (BERT) are also possible with decoder-only models.
+Decoder-only models are easier to scale.
+With Encoder-Decoder, scaling involves more computation and dimension adjustment, making it harder to apply `Scaling Laws`. **Decoder-only can do everything Encoder-Decoder can, with higher parameter efficiency.** Tasks like fill-in-the-middle are also possible with decoder-only models.
 (Check OpenAI's paper [Efficient Training of Language Models to Fill in the Middle](https://arxiv.org/abs/2207.14255)).
-It brings more efficient use of training data: For an input sequence x = \[x1, x2, ..., x_T\] with casual masking, a single forward-backward pass is equivalent to using the training data T+1 times (e.g., Begin -> x1, x1 -> x2, x1 x2 -> x3, ..., x1 x2 x3 ... -> x_T, x1 x2 x3 ... x_T -> End).
+It also brings more efficient use of training data: For an input sequence x = \[x1, x2, ..., x_T\] with casual masking, a single forward-backward pass is equivalent to using the training data T+1 times (e.g., Begin -> x1, x1 -> x2, x1 x2 -> x3, ..., x1 x2 x3 ... -> x_T, x1 x2 x3 ... x_T -> End).
 The more unified modeling approach leads to better generalization during training.

 ![](decoder-only.png)